Steve Adubato Jr.: Career

-Stand & Deliver

 In 1999, Adubato founded a not-for-profit version of his firm called Stand & Deliver: Communication Tools for Tomorrow's Leaders.
 The program provides communication and leadership skills training to young people in the greater Newark, New Jersey, area.
 Annually, the program provides over 500 young adults with the tools they need to become better citizens and to more effectively compete for and succeed in future employment.

-Adubato is the president of Stand & Deliver, a professional development and executive coaching program he created to help professionals improve as leaders.
-He conducts communication workshops, seminars and keynote speeches on such topics as branding, presentation skills, leadership and team building, customer service and dealing with the media.

 Books

 Adubato is the author of the non-fiction book Speak from the Heart – Be Yourself and Get Results published by Simon & Schuster.
 It was featured in Fortune magazine.
 He also wrote Make the Connection – Improve Your Communication at Work and at Home (Rutgers University Press) and What Were They Thinking?
 Crisis Communication: The Good, the Bad and the Totally Clueless which examines highly publicized and often controversial public relations and media mishaps.
 His fourth book, YOU Are the Brand! provides tips, strategies and tools aimed at helping people succeed.
 His fifth book, titled Lessons in Leadership, teaches readers to be self-aware, empathetic, and more effective leaders at work and at home.
-His sixth book, titled Lessons in Leadership 2.0: The Tough Stuff is expected in 2023.
+His sixth book, Lessons in Leadership 2.0: The Tough Stuff, was published in 2023.